 Engaging in laughter together creates shared experiences and joyful memories, leading to a deeper sense of connection among seniors.
 It acts as a bridge that brings people together, transcends differences and promotes a sense of unity.

-For seniors who may experience feelings of loneliness and isolation, laughter can be a lifeline.
+For seniors who may experience feelings of loneliness and isolation, the power of laughter can be a lifeline.
 It provides an opportunity to engage with others, build new friendships, and alleviate the sense of being alone.

 Laughter creates a supportive and uplifting environment, where seniors can feel understood, valued, and connected to those around them.